Kalasin province: History

+Material from the site has also been compared with Champa.
+Varis Domethong sets the carved sema figures and a lion from Fa Daet beside Cham work of the ninth and tenth centuries.
+He finds the Cham pieces the finer, and takes the Fa Daet lion for local work on a Cham model.
+He reads the contact as cultural rather than political, and holds that the town had a ruler of its own.

+Supitchar Jindawattanaphum reads one of the Fa Daet sema as a warrior, a figure carrying a sword on his back and standing at a city gate.
+She calls the stone the Ramphan Philap sema (ใบเสมารำพันพิลาป) and reports it in the Khon Kaen National Museum.

+Two other uses of the stones are recorded in the province.
+At Ban Na Ngam sema stand in situ in a circle rather than a rectangle.
+The site has not been excavated, so whether anything stood inside them is unknown.
+In the town of Kalasin, Dvaravati stones have been raised as the city pillar (lak mueang), a use unconnected with monastic boundaries.

 The first official town was founded in 1793.
 During the Thesaphiban reforms in the reign of King Rama V at the beginning of the 20th century, the town (mueang) was upgraded to a province.
 In 1932, when the country experienced the great economic depression, the province was demoted and absorbed as a district by Maha Sarakham province to reduce the financial burden on the country, Kalasin was dependent on Maha Sarakham for 16 years.
 After the great recession and World War II, it once again became a province in 1947.

-In 2023, Kalasin hospital collaborated with Kalasin prison to open a new medical room to treet sick inmates.
+In 2023, Kalasin hospital collaborated with Kalasin prison to open a new medical room to treat sick inmates.

 Demographics

 Languages such as Thai, Isaan and Phu Thai are spoken by people around the province.

 Symbols

 The seal of the province shows a pond in front of the Phu Phan Mountains which form the boundary of the province.
 The water in the pond is black, as the name Kalasin means "black water".
 The big clouds as well as the water symbolize the fertility of the province.

 The provincial logo and landmark is the Phra That Yakhu, an octagonal-shaped chedi, made of bricks.

 The provincial flower is payorm or sweet shorea (Shorea roxburghii), and the provincial tree is sa-mae-san (Cassia garrettiana).
 The provincial aquatic life is the edible carp Thynnichthys thynnoides.

 The provincial slogan is Fa Daet Song Yang ancient city, Pong Lang folk music, Phu Thai culture, Phrae Wa silk, Pha Saweoi Phu Phan, Lam Pao River, and million-year dinosaurs.